Millions of Trees at Risk in Northern Virginia? Introducing Tree Rescuers!

 “We were amazed at how many people were ready to do something like this for the trees but didn’t know how to get started,” said Margaret Fisher, one of the coordinators of Plant NOVA Trees.
-“This is a great time to start, since the leaves are down and the vines can be seen more easily.”
+“Winter was a great time to start, since the leaves are down and the vines can be seen more easily.”

 As many as three million trees in Northern Virginia may be at risk, said Fisher.

-Many people are unaware that invasive vines like English Ivy can eventually make a tree hazardous (and expensive to remove).
+Many people are unaware that invasive vines such as English Ivy can eventually make a tree hazardous (and expensive to remove).
+(Native vine species are important to the ecosystem and are much less likely to harm trees.)
 Tree Rescuers volunteers learn how to identify problematic vines, then walk their neighborhoods spotting trees that need help.